What is the Problem with Wheat and Gluten?

 - Wheat allergy: This is an adverse immunological reaction to wheat proteins that is indicated by high IgE antibodies.
 Prevalence is generally considered to be less than celiac disease.

-- Non-celiac gluten sensitivity (NCGS) is everyone else that is affect by wheat.
+- Non-celiac gluten sensitivity (NCGS): This is everyone else that is affect by wheat.
 There is no specific test and many have a wide range of other food intolerances.
 Common confounding foods are dairy, eggs and FODMAP foods.
 Some people are also intolerant to the nightshade family (tomatoes, capsicums, egg plants, potatoes).

 FODMAP is an acronym for Fermentable Oligo-, Di-, Mono-saccharides And Polyols.
 FODMAP items includes: